zenoss/zendev/docs/installation.rst

 Ubuntu
 ------
 .. important:: Ubuntu 14.04 or higher is required.
+.. no less important:: Ubuntu 14.04 is suggested on AWS.

 1. Make sure the universe and multiverse repos are enabled and updated: